asr1/.github.io/_posts/2023-12-20-2023-recap-books-and-comics.md

 categories:
 - Recap
 image:
-  path: templateHeaders/bookDoor.png
+  path: templateHeaders/bookDoor.jpg
   alt: A door surrounded by shelves of books at all angles
 date: 2023-12-20 15:19 -0800
 ---
 I've been reading 75 books lately.

 At least, that's what Goodreads says, and it's true, as long as you count audiobooks, comics, RPG supplements, and the like.
 Some people don't.
 People draw lines in different ways.
 I figure most years I pad my numbers with a few comics or young adult books, but it balances out when I read some textbooks or something like Ulysses that takes me months to digest.
+If you count the way Goodreads counts, I've been above 75 books every year since 2019.
+Until now.

 This year, I thought I set my goal at 50, and was unpleasantly surprised this summer to learn I'd aimed for the more ambitious 55.
 I could have padded my way in easily, but I elected not to.
 Mostly because I haven't read all that many books this year.
 Most of what I've read has been Spider-Man comics, and that feels a little too much like cheating.